Last Updated on

-What are they trying to achieve in their life?
+What are they trying to achieve in their lives?

-Think about how you can best help your readers in your own unique way.
+Think about how you can best help your readers in your unique way.

-A personal brand statement is 1-2 sentences explaining your value, who you serve, and your unique value proposition.
+Find personal brand statement examples, which are 1-2 sentences explaining your value, who you serve, and your unique value proposition.
 When planning your personal brand statement, make sure to make it memorable, somewhat short, focused on your audience, and from your authentic voice.

-In order to share your voice with the world, you will need an online platform.
-Social media is an okay place to start, but why not build something for yourself and start your own website?
-This will give you a place to house all of your content and you can build SEO authority over time.
+To share your voice with the world, you will need an online platform.
+Social media is an okay place to start, but why not build something for yourself and start your website?
+This will give you a place to house all of your content, and you can build SEO authority over time.

-Once you’ve decided on a domain name (your own name works well for a personal brand), you should create a site outline and overall strategy.
+Once you’ve decided on a domain name, pick the best web hosting, create a site outline, and start writing your overall strategy.

-This includes your unique value proposition, a sitemap to know what web pages you’ll need, and a content strategy with blog post ideas.
+This website strategy should include your unique value proposition, a sitemap to know what web pages you’ll need, and a content strategy with blog post ideas.

 Now that you know your unique superpowers and have a digital platform, it’s time to hone in on the core focus of your site.

-It’s important to narrow down your niche and create a content pool of ideas that are all focused, related, and you can rank for on search engines.
+It’s essential to narrow down your niche and create a content pool of ideas that are all focused, related, and you can rank for on search engines.